 With fewer shopping days in the 2019 holiday season, retailers are trying to reach consumers, particularly younger buyers, through social media exclusives, flash sales, messaging apps, and even voice-powered assistants like Alexa.

-At Dreamforce 2019 in San Francisco, TechRepublic spoke with Salesforce vice president of industry strategy and insights Rob Garf about the 2019 holiday shopping season, ways companies can digitally advertise to consumers, and the influence that social media and other everyday technologies have on purchasing decisions.
+At Dreamforce 2019 in San Francisco, TechRepublic spoke with Salesforce vice president of industry strategy and insights Rob Garf about the 2019 holiday shopping season, ways companies can digitally advertise to consumers, the influence that social media and other everyday technologies have on purchasing decisions, and what Salesforce is doing with ecommerce and retail analytics.
 The following is an edited transcript of the interview.

 Bill Detwiler: Salesforce collects a lot of data, and some of that data can be used to analyze trends in the retail markets.
 Luckily, I'm here with someone that can speak to that.
 I'm here with Rob Garf, who's vice president of strategy and insights for retail and consumer goods.
 Rob, tell me a little bit about your role at Salesforce and how it relates to retail.
 We think of Salesforce as a CRM company, as a platform company these days, how does that relate to retail?